Sally Haley

 Sally Haley (June 29, 1908 – September 1, 2007) was an American painter.
 Her career spanned much of the 20th century and she is credited for helping to expand the emerging art scene in Portland, Oregon, during the middle of the century.
 Much of her work was an application of egg tempera, a technique which leaves a flat, brushless surface.
 She preferred domestic subjects and interior spaces with hints of the indoor or outdoor space that lay beyond.

-Sally Haley was a native in Bridgeport, Connecticut.
-She attended Yale University.
-She moved across the country to Portland in 1947 with her husband, the late Michele Russo, who was also an artist.
-A native of Bridgeport, Conn., Haley attended Yale University and moved to Portland in 1947 with her husband.
-Haley and Russo were a fiery, passionate couple, within a dedicated subculture of artists during Portland's mid-20th century.
-That group helped create a small but dynamic art scene.
-Like Haley and Russo, those artists, including Carl and Hilda Morris, Louis Bunce and William Givler, came from or often traveled to the East Coast, putting a vivid stamp on the intellectual climate of a seemingly provincial art scene geographically cut off from the art world's major centers.
-Russo died in 2004.
+Her signature style is a blend of minimalist interior space with highly detailed still-life objects within.